 Emmaus – There are 29 Emmaus hubs all over the UK, and free collection is available.

 List it on Freecycle

 Freecycle is a non-profit organisation that aims to keep items still-useful out of landfill.
 By listing your old mattress on their website, you can let people in your community know that it’s available.
 You won’t get any money for it (it’s called Freecycle for a reason!), but when someone get in touch with you and shows an interest, you can arrange for them to come and collect it for you.

 If it’s still in relatively good shape, then you could get some money towards a new one.
 There are lots of different options when it comes to selling online, and Gumtree is just one of them.
 It only takes a few minutes to set up an account and then you can list your mattress for free.
 Take a few photos and write a description and people from your local areas will be able to view it.
 Just remember that your images must be a true and fair reflection of your mattress, and it’s highly recommended that your fire safety labels are clear and intact.

 If you need a hand getting rid of your old mattress and your old bed, Bed Guru can lend a helping hand.
 We offer a bed and mattress removal services – all you need to do is select the correct option at the checkout.
 It’s available to customers who are buying a bed and mattress as a combination, it doesn’t include the dismantling of the bed however.

 Next time, choose your mattress carefully…

 When the time comes for you to buy a new mattress, take a moment to consider the environment.
-Why not go green and select an organic mattress?
+Why not go green and select a natural mattress?